tangrams/tangram-docs/pages/Javascript-API.md

 Many of the scene's properties may be accessed and changed on the fly with methods on this object.

 #### `config`
-This contains the JavaScript version of the [scene file](scene-file.md):
+This contains a deserialized, run-time JavaScript object version of the [scene file](scene-file.md).
+This is essentially the same as the scene file, but can be modified on the fly:

 ```javascript
 > scene.config
 <- Object {cameras: Object,